jro31/jethro-codes/_articles/my-story.md

 Seriously, who comes up with these rules?

 It was back to Laos in order to come back into Thailand on a different visa.
-And whereas in my first time working in Bangkok, I always expected to leave at some point, and during my time teaching in China, I always expected to leave at some point, this time I... just didn't.
+And whereas in my first time living in Bangkok, I always expected to leave at some point, and during my time teaching in China, I always expected to leave at some point, this time I... just didn't.

 Each time I built a life for myself somewhere, only to tear it down to nothing but a backpack, only to rebuild it elsewhere, it got harder.

-Whenever I weighed my bag at the airport, while moving to China, or back to Thailand, it weighed about 15kg.
+Whenever I weighed my bag at the airport, while moving to China, or back to Thailand, it weighed less than 15kg.

 Each time I left somewhere, I had to get the total possessions I owned in the world, down to 15kg, and I was just kind of over it.